evanova/evanova-android-translations/README.md

 ### What to look for?

 This repository contains directories with XML files for each of the supported languages in Evanova.
+All translations are based on the files found in

  * values: English - which is also used as a reference for other languages.

-  * values-fr: French
+The following languages need reviewing:

-  * values-de: German
+  * German (src/main/res/values-de)
+  * Japanese (src/main/res/values-ja)

+Feel free to correct the following languages should you find any mistake:

+  * French (src/main/res/values-fr)
-  * values-ru: Russian
+  * Russian (src/main/res/values-ru)
-  * values-zh: Simplified Chinese
+  * Simplified Chinese (src/main/res/values-zh)

 You can edit any of the files for your language and submit your changes with a pull request.
 Only the content of entries in XML files need to be reviewed, with some care regarding what to change:

 #### string